sebsacuna/MusiJ/Readme.md

 This plugin works for a single channel image of undefined number of frames,and it is based on author's original Matlab version published [here](https://drive.google.com/file/u/1/d/0B03nGjisITftNGxzeE5feFp1OXM/view?usp=sharing).

+## MusiJ 0.93

+- Project renamed to MusiJ
+- Faster by a factor of 2 compared to previous version
+- Video wrapper included for video-generating capabilities
+- Progress bar added
+- Image is not padded anymore

 ## About MusiJ 0.9x

 The original Matlab code was analized and optimized to decrease the number of operations.
 The